Ultraheavy Ultrahigh-Energy Cosmic Rays

 The origin of ultrahigh-energy cosmic rays (UHECRs) has been a long-standing mystery for over 50 years since the first detection of $\sim 100\rm~EeV$ cosmic rays (see reviews, Refs.~\citep{Hillas:1985is,Nagano:2000ve,Kotera:2011cp,AlvesBatista:2019tlv}).
 The observed spectrum of UHECRs shows a hardening at the ankle around $4\rm~EeV$ and a cutoff at $\sim50\rm~EeV$~\cite{Abbasi:2007sv,Abraham:2008ru,Abraham:2010mj}.
 There are possible discrepancies in the measured energy spectra~\cite{Ivanov:2017juh} between the Pierre Auger Observatory (Auger)~\cite{PierreAuger:2015eyc} and Telescope Array (TA)~\cite{Tokuno:2012mi,TelescopeArray:2012uws} observations.
-Even though the differences at low energies may be explained by the systematic effect on the energy scale, an excess remains in the TA data at the highest energies~\cite{PierreAuger:2023wti}.
+Even though the differences at low energies may be explained by systematic effects in the energy scale, an excess remains in the TA data at the highest energies~\cite{PierreAuger:2023wti}.
 Recently, TA reported the detection of an extremely energetic UHECR event with the energy of $244 \pm 29 ({\rm stat.}) {}_{-76}^{+51} ({\rm syst.})\rm~EeV$, dubbed the ``Amaterasu'' particle~\citep{TelescopeArray:2023sbd}.

 The composition of UHECRs is important to unveil their origin (see e.g., Ref.~\citep{PierreAuger:2022atd}).
 The depth of the cosmic-ray shower maximum, $X_{\rm max}$, is a measurable quantity used to infer the particle composition~\cite{Greisen:1960wc}.
 The Auger data favor a mixed composition of UHECRs, and intermediate-mass (e.g., carbon and oxygen) and/or heavy (e.g., iron) nuclei make significant contributions beyond $10\rm~EeV$~\citep{PierreAuger:2010ymv, PierreAuger:2014sui,PierreAuger:2023xfc}.
 In particular, the fraction of protons gradually decreases above the ankle, while intermediate-mass nuclei may become dominant at higher energies.
 The contribution of heavy nuclei seems negligible within the energy range of $10^{18.4}-10^{19.4}\rm~eV$~\cite{PierreAuger:2023xfc}, but these results are largely affected by hadronic interaction models.
-The distribution of $X_{\rm max}$ measured by TA is consistent with the Auger data, but the interpretation is still under debate~\cite{PierreAuger:2023yym}.
+The distribution of $X_{\rm max}$ measured by TA is consistent with the Auger data~\cite{PierreAuger:2023yym}.